 As required under the Food and Drug Regulations, manufacturers must update Health Canada when the status of a drug changes.
 Some examples of required notifications are:

-- Market Notification – Health Canada requires a manufacturer to submit a notification of the drug going to market within 30 days of the first sale of that drug.
+Market Notification – Health Canada requires a manufacturer to submit a notification of the drug going to market within 30 days of the first sale of that drug.
 This is accomplished by completing and submitting the issued Drug Notification Form.
-In some cases, the current market label must be submitted along with the DNF.
+In some cases, the current market label must be submitted along with the Drug Notification Form (DNF).

-- 12 Months Without Sale Notification – A manufacturer is obligated under the Food and Drug Regulations to report the period of no sales to Health Canada after 12 months have elapsed without a sale of the drug.
+12 Months Without Sale Notification – A manufacturer is obligated under the Food and Drug Regulations to report the period of no sales in the Canadian Market to Health Canada after 12 months have elapsed without a sale of the drug.
 This notification should be made within 30 days.